NBKRedSpy/CardSurvival-Localization/README.md

 # Change Log

+## 3.3.0
+* Added uppercase text for escaped Unicode.
+By default the ModEditor will uppercase the values.
+This is optional via the 'u' parameter.
+	* This simplifies comparing the original files to the modified files.
+* Changed to .NET 8.

 ## 3.2.0
 * Added option to set how Unicode text is escaped.
 Default attempts to keep the same encoding.
 * Changed command line processing to use the Cocona library.